kyleoneill/pat/homelab_backend/design/hl-2-messaging.md

   - Render a gif or image if the link directs to one
 - Attachments
   - gifs, images, videos
+- Single backticks
+  - Text enclosed between single backticks should ignore all other render styling and be displayed like an inline block
+  - e.g., `this _text_` will be rendered with underscores rather than the word "text" being italicized

 ### Interacting with a message
 All messages should allow for the following interactions: